Precision agriculture: The Internet of things

 The Internet of things is the network of physical objects outfitted with electronics that enable data collection and aggregation.
 IoT comes into play with the development of sensors and farm-management software.
 For example, farmers can spectroscopically measure nitrogen, phosphorus, and potassium in liquid manure, which is notoriously inconsistent.
 They can then scan the ground to see where cows have already urinated and apply fertilizer to only the spots that need it.
 This cuts fertilizer use by up to 30%.
 Moisture sensors in the soil determine the best times to remotely water plants.
-The irrigation systems can be programmed to switch which side of tree trunk they water based on the plant's need and rainfall.
+The irrigation systems can be programmed to switch which side of the tree trunk they water based on the plant's need and rainfall.

 Innovations are not just limited to plants—they can be used for the welfare of animals.
 Cattle can be outfitted with internal sensors to keep track of stomach acidity and digestive problems.
 External sensors track movement patterns to determine the cow's health and fitness, sense physical injuries, and identify the optimal times for breeding.
 All this data from sensors can be aggregated and analyzed to detect trends and patterns.

 As another example, monitoring technology can be used to make beekeeping more efficient.
 Honeybees are of significant economic value and provide a vital service to agriculture by pollinating a variety of crops.
-Monitoring of a honeybee colony's health via wireless temperature, humidity and CO_{2} sensors helps to improve the productivity of bees, and to read early warnings in the data that might threaten the very survival of an entire hive.
+Monitoring of a honeybee colony's health via wireless temperature, humidity, and CO_{2} sensors helps to improve the productivity of bees, and to read early warnings in the data that might threaten the very survival of an entire hive.